 Here's a little bit more about me and my loved ones...

 No-one in particular gave me a love of the soil at an early age, though I did end up studying Agricultural and Environmental Science for my first degree, where amongst other things we looked at soil and its formation in great detail.

-I finally got the gardening bug when we moved to our current home in 1999 owing to the challenge of a 15 x 15 metre plot on a 1 in 10 slope with a limestone clay soil.
+I finally got the gardening bug when we moved to our current home in 1999 owing to the challenge of a 15 x 15 metre plot on a 1 in 10 slope and a limestone-clay soil.
 I feel I've returned to the inspiration of those early studies.

 Some further introductory information you might like to read

 - Meet and Greet - a very quick introduction I wrote for BlogCamp

 - See more about my garden and allotment on their dedicated page

-- How and why I came into blogging; plus a quick blog tour around the key features if you're unfamiliar with blogs; and my Glossary page for all the abbreviations (e.g. NAH) I use
+- How and why I came into blogging; plus my Glossary page for all the abbreviations (e.g. NAH) I use

 - The story behind the name of Veg Plotting and VP

 - All about my profile picture at the top of the page, which is also my avatar across the web

 - My New Life's Resolutions: the four guiding principles which form my life's framework

 - Where I'm Veg Plotting: an introduction to Chippenham and the surrounding area

 - Finally, not forgetting my very special garden helpers, Skimble and Jess

 And now for my blogging philosophy...

-As well as talking about my own experiences, what I've learned along the way or anything quirky I've discovered.
+I talk about my own experiences, what I've learned along the way or anything quirky I've discovered.
 I like to provide links to good quality information should you wish to know more.